-PlayFlu actively engages students in modeling flu outbreak through
+PlayFlu engages students in modeling flu outbreak through

 tag-style games that illustrates how fast viruses spread

-PlayFlu is a fun and exciting program for teaching life sciences in the context of public health.
+PlayFlu is a technology driven travel program for teaching life sciences.

 During the game, students are assigned a health status on their wearable devices: